Mini Simnel Cakes (with cranberries)

 Whether you’re looking for an alternative Easter bake or just want to try something different, these little cakes are a delicious twist on a classic.

 Fruit cakes can sometimes be a bit too heavy on the fruit for my taste (yes, I know that’s kind of the point, but still).
 When I make my simple, last-minute Christmas cake, I always reduce the amount of fruit, and it works well for me.
+The same goes for my spelt English tea cakes, where I also completely omitted the traditional peel.
 So, I took the same approach with these mini Simnel cakes, keeping the fruit level balanced while still honouring the essence of the classic recipe.

 Simnel cake is a traditional Easter treat that dates back centuries in England.
 It’s rich in symbolism, particularly with its marzipan layer and decorations.
-Originally, Simnel cakes were given as gifts on Mothering Sunday, and they later became associated with Easter.
+Originally, Simnel cakes were given as gifts on Mothering Sunday, and over time, they became closely associated with Easter celebrations.

 A twist on tradition